 If your account meets all the necessary prerequisites, you will have the option to develop Smart Goals.
 You’ll follow the same steps to create a goal, then choose Smart Goals from the options, and click “Next Step” to continue.

 To be eligible to turn on Smart Goals, you must first link your Analytics to AdWords accounts.
 Your AdWords account must have sent 500 clicks to the selected Analytics view over the past 30 days before you can set up Smart Goals.
 If it ever falls below 250 clicks, Smart Goals will deactivate until it hits 500 clicks or more again.
 Your Reporting View must not show more than 10 million views within 30 days, and you must have data sharing turned on.

-When you’re ready to test your goal to make sure it works, click Verify Goal.
+When you’re ready to test your goal, click Verify Goal.
 It will calculate the conversion rate for the last seven days based on data that’s already in your account.
 It is not a projection of how well you can expect the goal to convert in the future.